 General information about these drugs is given below.

-Tocolytic medications for preterm labor should not be used before 17 to 20 weeks of pregnancy (guidelines vary between institutions).
+Tocolytic medications for preterm labor should not be used before 24 weeks of pregnancy.
+In certain situations, your doctor may use it when you are at 23 weeks of pregnancy.
 Many doctors avoid giving tocolytics after a woman has reached her 34th week of pregnancy, but some doctors begin tocolytics as late as 36 weeks.

 If tests indicate that you are at high risk for preterm delivery, your doctor will probably give you magnesium sulfate for at least 24 to 48 hours as well as steroid medication to improve the baby's lung function.
 If the contractions stop, your doctor will probably discontinue magnesium sulfate.
 If contractions continue, your doctor may order additional tests to rule out underlying infection in the uterus.
 The doctor may also do a test to determine the status of the baby's lungs.

 No tocolytic medication has been shown to consistently delay delivery for a significant period of time.
 However, the drugs described on this map can delay delivery for at least a short while (usually a few days).
 This usually provides enough time to receive a course of steroids.
-Steroids injections reduce the risks for your baby if he or she arrives early.
-For more information on the effects of steroids on the baby, go to Corticosteroids.
+Steroids injections reduce the risks for your baby if they arrive early.

 In other situations, a doctor may be cautious about using tocolytic medications, but may prescribe them because the benefits outweigh the risks.
 These situations may include when the mother has: